 Let’s flash back 8 years ago.
 I was 2 months away from my 22 birthday, ended a very intense relationship, just quit school, was working a part time job that barely paid the $35 a week rent, and I was desperate to leave St. Louis.
-I made the decision to move to Kansas City to live with my older brother and give myself a fresh start.
+I made the decision to move to Kansas City and give myself a fresh start.

 It was in the great city of KC during this positive time in my life when I met Andrew.